 What follows are definitions of some of the more commonly referred to eye conditions.
 This information is provided for our patients use in the hope it will assist them in both identifying any eye conditions they may currently have and in completing our patient medical history forms.

 A cataract is a clouding of the lens in the eye that affects vision.
 Most cataracts are related to aging.
 Cataracts are very common in older people.
 By age 80, more than half of all Americans either have a cataract or have had cataract surgery.
 A cataract can occur in either one or both eyes.
 It cannot spread from one eye to the other.

 Dry eye occurs when the eye does not produce tears properly, or when the tears are not of the correct consistency and evaporate too quickly.
 In addition, inflammation of the surface of the eye may occur along with dry eye.
+86% of dry eye patients have a condition known as MGD, and it is treatable.
 If left untreated, this condition can lead to pain, ulcers, or scars on the cornea, and some loss of vision.
 However, permanent loss of vision from dry eye is uncommon.
 Dry eye can make it more difficult to perform some activities, such as using a computer or reading for an extended period of time, and it can decrease tolerance for dry environments, such as the air inside an airplane.